sunilabrahamindia/sunilabraham/sunil/repeat-after-me.md

 The tweet series appeared at a critical point in India's Aadhaar debate.
 In August 2017, the Supreme Court unanimously recognised privacy as a fundamental right, and the subsequent 2018 Aadhaar judgment saw Justice D. Y. Chandrachud's dissent invoke language — "informational self-determination," "surveillance infrastructure" — that closely mirrored arguments Abraham had been making in technical terms since 2016.

-Within Abraham's own output, the series is notable for its compression.
+Within Sunil Abraham's own output, the series is notable for its compression.
 Where his essays reached specialist audiences, the tweet format carried the same conclusions to a broader readership.
 The lead statement became one of the more widely cited formulations associated with his commentary on Aadhaar, quoted by international publications including *Global Voices* across multiple reports in 2017.

-## See Also
+## See also
 - [Surveillance Is Like Salt in Cooking](/articles/surveillance-is-like-salt-in-cooking/) — Sunil Abraham's analogy arguing surveillance, like salt, is useful only in small quantities

 ## References